1758-06-23 - Battle of Krefeld

 Saint-Pern's inexplicable delay before coming to the rescue of Saint-Germain was attributed by certain to treachery within the French high commands.

-Clermont retreated to Neuss and then to Worringen.
+Clermont retreated unmolested towards Neuss and then to Worringen.

 At 9:00 p.m., the three Allied corps joined each other on the battlefield and spent the night under arms.
 Meanwhile, the Allied light troops were sent forward to harass the retiring French Army.

-During this battle, the French lost some 4,000 men including some of their best cavalry, the Carabiniers alone suffering some 60 officers and 600 men casualties.
-Among the wounded were the Comte de Gisors (son of maréchal Belleisle), the Chevalier de Muy, Lieutenant-General Comte de Maille, colonel of Condé regiment, the Duc de Montmorency colonel of Touraine Infanterie, the Comte de Lauraguais colonel of the Roussillon regiment, Colonel Lochmann, Lieutenant-Colonel Escher, 4 captains, 17 officers of the same regiment.
+During this battle, the French had lost some 4,200 men killed, wounded or taken prisoners; however, 2,000 of them belonged to Saint-Germain’s Division which initially counted 7,000 men.
+French losses also included some of their best cavalry, the Carabiniers alone suffering some 60 officers and 600 men casualties.
+Among the wounded were the Comte de Gisors, son of Maréchal de Belle-Isle; the Chevalier de Muy; Lieutenant-General Comte de Maille, colonel of Condé regiment; the Duc de Montmorency, colonel of Touraine Infanterie; the Comte de Lauraguais, colonel of the Roussillon regiment; Colonel Lochmann, Lieutenant-Colonel Escher, 4 captains, 17 officers of the same regiment.
 About 8 French regiments were entirely ruined.
-The gunners of Prinz Karl Infantry captured a pair of kettle drums while the Leib-Dragoner captured 2 Carabiniers standards, Colonel Stein of the Prinz Wilhelm regiment a third one and the Holstein-Gottorp Dragoons a fourth plus another pair of kettle drums.

 Order of Battle